helix-foundation/currency/contracts/governance/README.md

 ###### Security Notes
   - The calling address must have made a deposit.
+  - `CurrencyTimer` is delegated the responsibity of giving interest or burning the penalty to not effect delegation.

 ##### withdrawFor
 Arguments:
   - `_owner` (address) - the address of the account to withdraw on behalf of

-Identical to `withdraw` except may not be withdrawn early, but may be executed for any address with a valid deposit.
+Identical to `withdraw` except may not be withdrawn early, but may be executed for any address with a valid deposit that has waited the full period.

 ###### Security Notes
   - May only be called after the lockup period has ended.
   - `_owner` must have made a deposit.
   - Transfers are always made to the account of `_owner`.

-##### mintNeeded
-Arguments: none

-Returns the amount of tokens required to be minted and transferred to this contract so that it can fulfill the interest on all deposits.

 ##### selling
 Arguments: none